Meet Industrial Control System (ICS) Requirement

 About PickPacket

-• Load balance internal servers to manage traffic
+• Load balanced internal nodes to manage heavy connection

-• Protect and hide technology blueprint from detection
+• Protect and mask technology blueprint from detection

 For years, attackers have assailed network and system level vulnerabilities, fueling demand for products like firewalls and intrusion detection systems.
-We provide low-level and high performance Intrusion Filter (IF) and Industrial Control System (ICS) compatible solutions.
+We provide a Deep Packet Inspection and Filteration (DPIF) that is compatible with your Industrial Control System (ICS).

-We offers as very efficient distrubute traffic to several application servers and to improve performance, scalability and realiability of web applications.
+We offers as very efficient distrubute traffic to several nodes and to improve performance, scalability and realiability of data movement.

 Zero Trust